OctopusDeploy/blog/blog/2025-01/cdk-deployments/index.md

 done
 ```

-Note we call `npm ci` to restore the node dependencies explicitly defined in the `package-lock.json` file.
+We call `npm ci` to restore the node dependencies explicitly defined in the `package-lock.json` file.
 This ensures the build process is repeatable and does not restore different versions of packages between builds.

 We also pass the `stackName` context value to the `cdk deploy` command.
 This value is set to `CDKDemo#{Octopus.Environment.Name}` which will be replaced with the name of the Octopus environment at deployment time.